What is a Neck Fracture?

-A neck fracture is a break in one or more of the seven cervical bones.
-The vertebrae are the bones that make up the spine.
+A neck fracture, also called a cervical fracture, is a break in one or more of the seven cervical bones.
+The The cervical bones, also called, vertebrae are the bones that make up the spine in the neck.
 The cervical vertebrae in the neck are labeled C1-C7.
 They protect the spinal cord, support the neck and allow for movement.

 It is important to recognize the possibility of a neck fracture.